-Hash table: The hash table identifier of a branch is obtained by combining its static identifier with a runtime identifier.
+Hash table Key: The hash table key of a branch is obtained by combining its static identifier with a runtime identifier.
 The static identifier encodes the static position of the branch in the program.
 Each branch within a function or loop is assigned the same static identifier.
 The runtime identifier distinguishes among different instances of the branch in different loop iterations and at different call sites (through instrumentation).
+This is obtained by dynamically encoding the call stack corresponding to the parent function's invocation and the loop iterations of outer loops.
+The combination of the